-Now. we discuss three intertwined concepts used in our approach.
-First, we discuss the process of determining the optimal decay rate λ of the Gaussian discs in the heatmaps; i.e, the spread of the Gaussian distribution of each tree in our approach.
-Then, we show why we selected Multi-Scale SSIM as the loss function for the generator in our cGAN tree location approximator.
+Now we discuss three intertwined concepts used in our approach.
+First, we discuss the process of determining the optimal decay rate λ of the Gaussian discs in the heatmaps, i.e., the spread of the Gaussian distribution of each tree in our approach.
+Then, we show why we selected Multi-scale SSIM as the loss function for the generator in our cGAN tree location approximator.
 Lastly, we show an experiment using multiple metrics in order to determine the best one to evaluate tree locations.

-Recall that in the heatmaps the center of a Gaussian represents the highest probability of the presence of a tree which decays exponentially away from the center of tree location: $f_i(x) = e^{-\lambda \cdot x}$, where x is the distance from a point on the map where a tree i was seeded using the synthetic data generator, and λ is the decay rate.
+Recall that in the heatmaps, the center of a Gaussian represents the highest probability of the presence of a tree which decays exponentially away from the center of tree location: $f_i(x) = e^{-\lambda \cdot x}$, where x is the distance from a point on the map where a tree i was seeded using the synthetic data generator, and λ is the decay rate.

-Fig. 10 Loss Functions and Error Metrics.
-Different metrics showing effect of translating Gaussian disc with $\lambda = 0.25$ gradually away from the ground truth position on different similarity metrics.
-For each λ in the range [0.01, 0.3] with increments of 0.01, we plotted five similarity metrics: Muti-Scale SSIM [55], Visual Information Fidelity (VIF) [6], Feature Similarity Index (FSIM) [59], root mean squared error (RMSE), and standard SSIM [54] (as shown for $\lambda = 0.25$ in Fig. 10).
-In this experiment we seek a locally-optimal value of λ and the locally-optimal similarity metric for our tree generating cGANs.
+First, we observed heatmaps by varying the value of λ in the range [0.01, 0.3] and plotted the impact on different similarity metrics.
+For each λ in the range [0.01, 0.3] with increments of 0.01, we plotted five similarity metrics: Multi-scale SSIM [55], Visual Information Fidelity (VIF) [5], Feature Similarity Index (FSIM) [59], root-meansquared error (RMSE), and standard SSIM [54] (as shown for $\lambda = 0.25$ in Fig. 10).
+In this experiment we seek a locally optimal value of λ and the locally optimal similarity metric for our tree generating cGANs.
 For the experiment, we placed one tree's Gaussian heatmap in a chosen position in a fixed tile as ground truth.
-Then we placed another tree initially at the same position (d = 0) and gradually moved it away from ground truth in 0.25m increments until a distance of 7m.
+Then we placed another tree initially at the same position (d = 0) and gradually moved it away from ground truth in 0.25 m increments until a distance of 7 m.
 We computed all the similarity metrics at each position and plotted them as shown in Fig. 10.
-A well calibrated multiscale SSIM (MSSIM) came out to be the best choice (see Fig. 10) where as the experimental tree moved away from the ground truth position, we observed a rapid decay (but not exceedingly fast) as it was erroneously positioned until it was approximately less than two FONs which is approximately $(2 \times FON) - 1 = 7m$ apart.
+A well-calibrated Multiscale SSIM (MSSIM) came out to be the best choice (see Fig. 10) where as the experimental tree moved away from the ground truth position, we observed a rapid decay (but not exceedingly fast) as it was erroneously positioned until it was approximately less than two FONs which is approximately $(2 \times \text{FON}) - 1 = 7 \text{ m}$ apart.
 At $\lambda = 0.25$, the loss function's penalty showed the desired sensitively.
 Thus, we chose $\lambda = 0.25$ and incorporated MSSIM into the loss function of our generator in our planting GANs.